bluefishforsale/alert-exec/Readme.md

 ```

 #### Dealing with those limitations
+Should the initial HTTP call to gather alerts fail; then the script waits until that endpoint is able to provide the needed data.

 The implementation tries to be tolerant of backends which are sporatically unavailable through the use of try/except blocks around HTTP calls which could fail.
 Logging was used to spot this initially.
 Also for the poll / notify / resolve HTTP calls, a retry was implemented to ensure durability.
 It was noticed that if the first call failed, the second would succeed.
 A static retry count was used, but it could be made into an argument.

-Should the inital HTTP call to gather alerts fail; then the script waits until that endpoint is able to provide the needed data.

 Time-spread call for polling.
 Dividing the (interval / alert count+1) `i_sleep`.
-In hopes this would alow for a smoother calling of the backend.
+In hopes this would allow for a smoother calling of the backend.
 A later tweak added the inclusion of the elapsed time so far in the worker.
 This allowed for more even distribution of calls, more concurrent polling workers, and fewer backend 500's

 Opinionated `intervalSecs`.
 I saw that the body returned from the metrics server had an intervalSec field.
 I chose a different method than `repeatIntervalSecs`.
 Instead of capturing a timestamp and doing evaluation, I chose for this to modulo the current time with the items intervalSec then floor it.
 Knowing it would be some value between 0 and intervalSec.
 If the value is less than or eqal to the internal action interval, then we can poll it.

 The `INTERVAL` option is an internal resolution timer that actions occur on.
-A clock-work of sorts.
+A clockwork of sorts.
 It's used for polling and sleeping.
 All actions start at the next tick of the timer, in all worker threads.
 I had a variant where each poller thread slept `N` and that `N` was also used to evaluate if polling would occur.
 This  It's also used to spread out polling using the `i_sleep` variable